vrugtehagel/yozo.ooo/src/docs/when/index.md

 {
 	"layout": "layouts/docs.liquid",
 	"title": "when()",
-	"description": "The when() helper simplifies the use of event listeners both inside and outside Yozo components."
+	"description": "The `js`when()`` helper simplifies the use of event listeners both inside and outside Yozo components."
 }
 ---